 When it comes to software compatibility, the last thing to note is that Boot Camp is not compatible with Apple silicon, so you can't dual-boot natively into Microsoft Windows on an M1 MacBook Pro.
 Apple has been clear that macOS virtualization software will be the only way to run Windows and PC software on a machine powered by Apple silicon, and we're still waiting for the major virtualization programs to update their software to work with Apple's new chips and for Microsoft to allow Windows for Arm to be licensed for virtual machines.

 Other Mac Options

-The 13-inch M1 MacBook Pro is currently the most advanced notebook powered by Apple Silicon that Apple offers.
-Currently, the only other two M1-powered machines are the 13-inch MacBook Air and the Mac mini.
+The 13-inch M1 MacBook Pro is among the most powerful Apple computers with the M1 chip.
+Currently, the only other two M1-powered Macs are the 13-inch MacBook Air, the Mac mini, and 24-inch iMac.

 The larger 16-inch MacBook Pro has not yet transitioned to Apple silicon – Apple continues to sell its Intel-based high-end 16-inch MacBook Pros.
 Meanwhile, the more expensive iMac, iMac Pro, and Mac Pro are also Intel-based machines, but offer their own distinct advantages and disadvantages with regards to connectivity and portability when compared to MacBook Pro.